Dear Andrea,

 For each “pure” electromagnetic interaction, ie the electromagnetic interactions with atoms and electrons,

-is called.
+STUPREis called.

-It is called once once per interaction, outside of the secondaries loop (hence why there is such a loop insideSTUPRE
+It is called once once per interaction, outside of the secondaries loop (hence why there is such a loop insideSTUPRE).

-(including its user variables) is flushed into theTRACKR
+After the call toSTUPRE, theEMFSTK(including its user variables) is flushed into theTRACKRstack. -

 For photonuclear and electronuclear interactions,

-is called.
+STUPRFis called.

 It is called for each secondary.

-(including its user variables) is flushed into theTRACKR
+After the calls toSTUPRF, theFLKSTK(including its user variables) is flushed into theTRACKRstack. -

 Hence in your case, since you have an electronuclear reaction: you should have 7 calls to

-, and no call toSTUPRE
+STUPRF, and no call toSTUPRE. -

 You should hence place your handling inside